JustinMaxwell/PYH-Calculator/README.md

 1. Fork project in github.
 1. `git pull` or `git clone` from github to local filesystem.
 1. Start virtualenv
-    1. If it's not installed `pip install virtualenv`
+    1. If it's not installed `pip3 install virtualenv`
     1. from the git repo, `cd ../../`
     1. run `virtualenv <directory containing the git repo directory>`
     1. run `bin/activate`
 1. pip3 install from requirements.txt
     1. cd into git repo directory.
-    1. run `pip install -r requirements.txt`
+    1. run `pip3 install -r requirements.txt`
 1. Create new local branch for changes `git checkout -b <new-branch-name>`
 1. Check changes to markdown (MD) with grip. `grip <file.md>`
-    1. If it's not installed `pip install grip`
+    1. If it's not installed `pip3 install grip`
 1. Do updates, edits, and code, test `flask run`
     1. if $FLASK_APP isn't set, `export FLASK_APP=<flask_app.py>`, first.
 Then `flask run`.
 1. Switch back to master and merge new branch into master `git checkout master; git merge <new-branch-name>`